*Depending on the data plan you use, mobile operator charges may apply.

 During a video call, you can:

 If you have an iPhone or iPod touch with two cameras, you can switch between them during a Skype video call.
 Tap the screen to bring up the call options, then tap the camera icon to choose whether you want to display your Front Camera or Back Camera.
-If you have an iPhone 3GS, it will always use the back camera.

 If you turn your device to landscape mode, the camera picture will automatically rotate.